How it all began…

 The OVMRC held the first genuine Road Rally.
 It was a simple course and the family car served in lieu of the proverbial sports car.
 Most of the entrants brought their families along to enjoy the event.

-A joint picnic was held with the Montreal Emergency Communications Corps at Long Saul Park near Cornwall.
+A joint picnic was held with the Montreal Emergency Communications Corps at Long Sault Park near Cornwall.
 There was also a tour through CJSS TV studios.

 The OVMRC also entered the three transmitter class during Field Day and placed 1st in Ontario, 4th in Canada and 28th in North America in a field of more than 200 clubs.